Vale la Pena

 But beyond the physical exhaustion and lack of sleep, the most trying part for me is the sometimes humiliating work of college ministry.

-There’s something incredibly humbling about having a too-cool-for-school 18 year old freshman smugly shut the down in your face as you attempt to tell them about Cru and how they can pursue God in college.
+There’s something incredibly humbling about having a too-cool-for-school 18 year old freshman smugly shut the door in your face as you attempt to tell them about Cru and how they can pursue God in college.

 Not how I’d choose to spend my day.